RosettaCommons/documentation/build_documentation/Build-Documentation.md

 You have multiple options for compiling Rosetta 3 with SCons.
 You can build either only the core libraries or both the libraries and the executables.
 Rosetta 3 can be compiled in two modes:

 -   Debug mode — for development — no `      mode     ` option
--   Release mode — faster/tested and ready to go &mdashl `      mode=release     `
+-   Release mode — faster/tested and ready to go `      mode=release     `

 1. Change directory to `      main/source     ` .
 2. Type one of the following commands: